dknight/whoopee/2025-05-02 design-pattern-composite.md

 treat both individual objects and groups of objects uniformly.
 This means that simple objects (leaves) and groups of objects (composites)should have the **same interface**.

+Usually such a pattern is not used in Lua, but it is an invaluable pattern to understand generally.

 <img src="/assets/img/dp-composite.svg" alt="Composite Scheme" width="100%">

 ## Employee class